Hand-eye calibration¶

 - Move the robot to achieve a similar grid position in the live camera view

-- Execute the program at 10% speed initially to react to potential collisions.
+- Execute the program at around 25% speed initially to react to potential collisions.

 - After successful calibration: